 Yes.
 Dentists do give a warranty for their work.
 The period may vary.
-Also, if you are a smoker or have any such habits, it is likely that you won’t be eligible for the guarantee.
+Those who smoke might not be eligible for the guarantee.
 For more details, please contact your MTC case manager.

 8. Does it hurt to get dental implants?

 No!
 This is one of the biggest myths about dental work.